gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 fun to figure it out.
 Not the townspeople around her, though–they would just roll their eyes and trade amused looks with each other.

 Or worse.
-Her stomach sank as he saw Fraederiq and Niquolas coming toward him.
-The three of them had been friends when they were younger, but then Fraederiq's mother had run off, intoxicated (some said) by the whispered poetry of a Bantangui cinnamon merchant, and weary of her husband's endless arguments.
+Her stomach sank as she saw Fraederiq and Niquolas coming toward her.
+The three of them had been friends when they were younger, but then Fraederiq's mother had run off, intoxicated (some said) by the whispered poetry of a Bantangui cinnamon merchant, and weary (said others) of her husband's endless arguments.
 Now sixteen, Fraederiq hadn't just grown taller and stronger: he'd grown angry too, angry at the whole world.
 As always, Niquolas had followed suit, rolling up his sleeves the way Fraederiq did, throwing stones when Fraederiq threw them, and sneering at whatever stirred the older boy's displeasure that day.

 As the only other child their age in Starboard Town, and with a head